stemlock/Andrew_Ng_MachineLearningCourse/README.md

 # Andrew_Ng_MachineLearning
-Recreation of the Andrew Ng Machine Learning weekly assignments in Python.
+Recreation of the Andrew Ng Machine Learning weekly assignments in Python from scratch (no ML libraries used).